vedph/cadmus_core/Doc/core.md

 In this function, the requested type ID is built via `PartBase.BuildProviderId` from the part's type ID and role ID.
 Then, the type provider is used to get the `Type` for that ID.
 Finally, the JSON text representing the stored part is deserialized into that `Type`.

 As the part provider works also for closed generic types representing text layer parts, this allows to create a single class representing a text layer part, and reuse it with whatever type of fragment.
-You just need a single class for each text layer coordinates system; in our case, this is the `TokenTextLayerPartT` class, based on token-related coordinates.
+You just need a single class for each text layer coordinates system; in our case, this is the `TokenTextLayerPart<T>` class, based on token-related coordinates.

 ## (D) Storage